Argentina grassroots movement fights violence against women

 BUENOS AIRES, Argentina (AP) — On Christmas Eve of 2011, Maira Maidana lit a candle to the patron saint of Argentina and closed her eyes in prayer – just like she did every time she feared a brutal beating by her partner.

-But this time, instead of the usual blows, she felt her whole body catch on fire.
+But this time, she felt her whole body catch on fire.
 When she turned around, she saw him staring at her with a bottle of alcohol in one hand.
 Ablaze, she ran to three faucets, but not a single drop of water came out.

-“With Ni Una Menos, women are no longer hiding,” says Maidana, 29, who is scarred in her neck and chest and speaks in whispers.
-Maidana marched for hours during the latest Ni Una Menos protest earlier this month, holding a banner and beaming with pride.
+“With Ni Una Menos, women are no longer hiding,” says Maidana, who is scarred in her neck and chest and speaks in whispers.
+“Before, we wouldn’t talk…I don’t know if it was fear or shame, or feeling that justice was not on your side…I like it that it’s now out in the open.”

 Most Read Stories